Watertown Lawn Installation Services

 Selecting the right installation method depends on site conditions and project goals.

-- Sod: Immediate results, erosion control, higher cost (0.50-1.50/sq ft), best for slopes and high-visibility areas, install in spring/fall.
+- Sod: Immediate establishment, erosion control, higher cost (0.50-1.50/sq ft), limited species, best for slopes/high-visibility, install in spring/fall.

-- Seed: Lower cost (0.10-0.30/sq ft), more species options, 4-8 week establishment, ideal for large or shaded areas, avoid summer heat.
+- Seed: Lower cost (0.10-0.30/sq ft), greater variety, 4-8 week establishment, optimal for large/shaded areas, avoid hot summers.

 Watertown Building Department Permits for Grading, Drainage & Infrastructure Modifications